Yes, you can wear that Christmas sweater. Here’s how style plays a role in your sustainable holidays without leaving a huge carbon footprint.

 The holiday season is always the perfect time to get dressed up, put in the extra effort and make sure you look party-ready at all times.
 But is it possible to get party-ready while sticking to your sustainable lifestyle?
 Sure, it adds a bit of challenge into the mix, but it doesn’t mean it’s not possible.

-But here’s another reason to opt for eco-fashion choices during the holidays: the holiday season is excessively wasteful as it is—from the emissions produced from shipping gifts to the increase in waste, and of course, all that holiday travel.
+The holiday season is excessively wasteful as it is — from the emissions produced from shipping gifts to the increase in waste, and of course, all that holiday travel.
+But our fashion habits?
+They matter more than you might think.

 “We’re consuming more and more fashion at cheaper prices, and with a shorter [usage] time per item—nd it doesn’t add up in terms of climate,” Lewis Akenji, managing director at the institute and the report’s fellow lead author, said in a statement.